5 morning routine ideas that will make your whole day so much better.

 On the days I skip this morning ritual, I definitely feel a big difference .
 I feel sluggish and my mind feels foggy.
 So drink up and cheers to good health!

 3. Plan Your Day

-Make sure to create a well rounded to-do list with various levels of difficulty.
-Putting something as simple as “get gas” on the list will give you a boost as soon as you mark it off, which will motivate you to tackle more the more strenuous tasks on your list.
+Even putting down simple tasks like getting gas on the list will give you a boost as soon as you mark it off, which will motivate you to tackle more the more strenuous tasks on your list.

-Have any favourite morning routines of your own?
+Have any favourite morning routines or habits of your own?

 Share them with me in the comments below!

 - 8 Things to Help Promote Better Sleep